stonish/lb-stack-setup/README.md

 ## Configuration settings

 You can set the following options in `config.json` to configure your build setup.
-Depending on where you build there are different recommendations.
+Depending on what and where you build there are different recommendations.

+- `defaultProjects`: Defines which projects are built when `make` is invoked without giving any project-specific target (i.e. `make`, `make all` or `make build`).
 - `useDocker (true/false)`: Allows running with docker, check [doc/prerequisites.md](doc/prerequisites.md) for instructions.
   Defaults to false on CentOS7, otherwise is true.
 - `distcc ([true]/false)`: distcc allows to compile remotely on machines located at CERN.
   Currently 80 virtual cores are available for parallel compilation.
   You need a valid kerberos token and connectivity to lxplus (or to be inside the CERN network).
   Be aware that these are shared resources, set it to `false` if your local cluster is powerful.

 All possible configuration settings and their defaults are stored in [default-config.json](default-config.json).